If you are a Revolutionary War buff who also likes games, you’ll love these Revolutionary War strategy games.

-Released in 2009, this turn-based strategy video game by Creative Assembly focuses on the early modern period of the 18th century.
+Released in 2009, Empire: Total War is a turn-based strategy video game by Creative Assembly that focuses on the early modern period of the 18th century.

 Players can choose which world power they want to play as.
 Their options include Great Britain, Prussia, Sweden, France, Poland-Lithuania, Spain, Austria, Russia, the United Dutch Provinces, Maratha Confederacy, the Ottoman Empire and the Mughal Empire.